 Now that’s hilarious.
 By the law of the jungle, the writer deserved to be smacked down in some manner.
 Fighting fire with humor is certainly a vast improvement over fire too….but when I finished laughing at it, it felt kind of hollow.
 What did it really prove, other than that their god is a humorless bastard while his is a righteous dude –which we already knew anyway.
 That doesn’t make him evil by any means, but it does make me wish His Noodlyness had preached to him some variation on turning the other cheek, maybe some Taoist wei wu wei verbal aikido move to diffuse the flames of hate that were surely fanned by the cake comment.

 Or maybe Pastafarians could learn something from their near-namesakes.
 Sure, the Rastafarians are a little goofy with the Haile Selassie thing, and American hippies have turned the ganja sacrament into a kind of fetish.
-But Rastafarianism has also given us one of the most important theological concepts ever recorded: “I and I.” As a way of identifying oneself in sincere co-mutuality with another person or thing, it is a total duality smasher because it goes all the way back to the most elemental and universal formulation of duality in the human experience, that primordial assumption of “self” and “other.”
+But Rastafarianism has also given us one of the most important theological concepts ever recorded: “I and I.” As a way of identifying oneself in sincere co-mutuality with another person or thing, it is a total duality smasher because it goes all the way back to the most elemental and universal formulation of duality in the human experience, that primordial perception of “self” and “other.”
 To the Rastafarians, there is no other, only one self expressed in distinct ways by individuals.
-There is no better equivalent in the Western traditions to the Sanskrit expression “namaste” which holds much sway in the East, and translates roughly as “the Spirit in me sees and honors the same Spirit in you.”
+There is no better equivalent in the Western traditions to the Sanskrit expression “namaste,” which translates roughly as “the Spirit in me sees and honors the same Spirit in you.”

 And finally, there is Jesus of Nazareth, who taught that there are only two commandments that are worth their weight in stone tablets, one of which is “love thy neighbor as thyself.”
 Practice the supernatural art of seeing I and I.

-I wonder how the FSM would taste with that as a main ingredient.
+I wonder how the Flying Spaghetti Monster would taste with that as a main ingredient.

 It’s a question worth asking.
 I don’t want this to end with a bad taste in anyone’s mouth.
 Pastafarianism is a solid effort and a much-needed fresh voice in the monotone world of Western religion.
 There is room at the table for deities of all food groups.
 It just suffers from an excess of what it was ultimately created to critique: binary logic.
 Does it advance our understanding of God?
 Sure, in some very important ways, I’ll give credit where it’s due.
 But as it is now, it feels like a one-step-forward, one-step-back kind of movement, maybe even two-back in some ways.
 Not forward enough.

 I would love to be persuaded otherwise.
 Since Pastafarianism started with an open letter, let’s consider this an open letter to Bobby Henderson, or anyone else who wants to speak for the faith.
 Tell me what I’m missing, I am all ears.
-I’ll pour an empty glass of some fine Napa Valley cab sauv, and we can talk.
+I’ll pour an empty glass of some fine Napa Valley cabernet sauvignon, and we can talk.
 Over pasta.